ibraheemcisse/aws-terraform-platform/resume.md

 4 years operating infrastructure for fintech systems where downtime has direct financial impact cryptocurrency exchanges and global forex trading platforms.
 I build the platform, document every failure, and write about both.

 - Resolved a cluster-wide failure affecting live trade execution in under 1 hour
-- Identified a silent CI/CD pipeline failure across 12 production servers — reduced deployment failures by 83%
+- Identified a silent CI/CD pipeline failure across 12 production servers, reduced deployment failures by 83%
 - Cut incident investigation time from 2 hours to 15 minutes in a live forex environment
-- Caught an EBS CSI CrashLoopBackOff after a Pod Identity migration — 11 restarts, no alert fired
+- Caught an EBS CSI CrashLoopBackOff after a Pod Identity migration.
+11 restarts, no alert fired

 ---